-Credits: 2 Gradingscale: Seven-degree grading scale (A-F) Lab report (learning obj 1.1, 1.3-1.4, 2.1-2.3, 3.1-3.2) Learning outcomes:

-Credits: 1
+Credits: 0.5

 Gradingscale: Fail (U) or Pass (G)

+Lab report (learning obj 1.1, 1.3-1.4, 2.1-2.3, 3.1-3.2)

+Learning outcomes:

+Credits: 1.5

+Gradingscale: Fail (U) or Pass (G)

 Grades: E7, i.e. assessed by grades A, B, C, D, E, Fx eller F (ECT grade scale).

 UG, U means fail and G means pass.

-Every examination step should be assessed at least with an E (or G) and the final grade is determined by the weighted mean of the final exam (weight 2/3) and the short exams (weighted 1/3), where the short exams render 2.0 credits.
+Non-compulsory short exams follow each lecture.
+Based on the outcome of the short exams up to 10% bonus on the exam maximum score can be collected.
+This bonus can be utilized the first time the student takes the exam.
+Every examination step should be assessed at least with an E (or G) and the final grade is determined by the final exam that may have been adjusted by the short exam bonus.
 Student rights and obligations at examination are in accordance with guidelines and rules for the University of Borås.
 Literature and Other Teaching Materials Cowie J.M.G. & Arrighi V., Polymers: Chemistry and Physics of Modern Materials, 3rd Ed.
-Taylor and Francis Group 2008, ISBN-10: 0-8493-9813-4 Sections from various e-books available at the university library, scientific papers and practicals hand out.
+Taylor and Francis Group 2008 Frizelle W. G. Chap.
+10 Injection Molding, Applied Plastics Processing Handbook (2nd Ed.)
+Editor Kutz M. William Andrew Publishing 2017 Mount III E.M.
+Chap.
+12 Extrusion Processes A2, Applied Plastics Processing Handbook (2nd Ed.)
+Editor Kutz M. William Andrew Publishing 2017 Sections from various e-books available at the university library, scientific papers and practicals hand out are available through HB's learning platform.
 Student Influence and Evaluation The students' opinions are collected systematically and regularly through written course evaluations once the course is completed.
 One time per semester, student representatives, together with the Director of studies and Programme Directors, evaluate completed courses.
 For addition materials, please refer to the University's policy on course evaluation and documents established by the Department board, the Director of studies and the Course manager.
 Miscellaneous This course is primarily a programme course in the Master programme in textile engineering.
+This syllabus is a translation from the Swedish original.